richfitz/diversitree/README.md

 The interesting directories are:

 * inst/tests: testing functions that exercise most of the package's main features.
-Running
-`./inst/tests/zzz.R` will run the tests from the installed diversitree package, or use `testthat`'s `test_dir` on this directory.
+Running `./run_tests.R` will run the tests.
+These take too long to run on CRAN (over a minute), so are not set up in the usual way.
 * doc: Vignettes, and their required data files.

 ## Installing diversitree